mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/how-to-tasks/upgrading/index.md

       https://<insert download link>/stub-universe-edgelb-pool.json
     ```

-1. Install the new `apiserver`.
+1. Install the new `apiserver`:

     Use the service account you created when you installed the previous version.
-For more information about creating and configuring permissions for the service account, see [Installing Edge-LB](/services/edge-lb/1.5/getting-started/installing) and [Service account permissions](/services/edge-lb/1.5/reference/permissions/#service-account-permission).
+For more information about creating and configuring permissions for the service account, see [Installing Edge-LB](/mesospshere/dcos/services/edge-lb/1.5/getting-started/installing) and [Service account permissions](/mesosphere/dcos//services/edge-lb/1.5/reference/permissions/#service-account-permission).

     The configuration file below matches the one created by following the installation instructions.

     ```bash